MATHEMATICAL FICTION:

 Olivier Courcelle

 The adventures of a young mathematician trapped in the curious and delirious world of a mathematical congress.
 A cross between David Lodge and Groucho Marx.
-I believe it has not been translated into english (but should) (more)
+I believe it has not been translated into english (but should) Very funny description of the mathematical world.
+Excellently written.
+Delirious. (more)

 Leaning Towards Infinity (1996)